lao-tseu-is-alive/go-cloud-learning-01-http/cmd/01-http/README.md

 curl -XPOST -d '{"username":"toto"}' http://localhost:8080/hello?username=Rob%20Pike
 curl -XPUT -d '{"username":"toto"}' http://localhost:8080/1234
 # what appears in the log for the last line ?
+# we are using the default Mux of GO http, so for now we have no code to intercept this call

 ```